GRATEFUL FOR OUR COMMUNITY

 It has been almost four months since my first session and I am happy to say that I have been able to maintain my fitness schedule and look forward to it.
 I had very successful results and feel the best I have in four years. ~Christina

 My success story is striving for constant “strength and power” from my body.
 This is exactly why I have attended 6:00 am classes for 10 years and counting and I plan to never give it up!
-I am not slim, but I feel fit and that’s all that matters.
+I am not slim or completely pain free, but I feel fit and that’s all that matters.

 I now look at my co-workout partners and we all have kinks and days of struggle but I know all of us will never give it up.
 We all feel this “strength and power” that I speak of and for me this is the only way to feel! ~TK

 What you don’t see here is the top of the beach umbrella.
 I single-handedly drove it into the grass and dirt, so that my gal pals and I can continue to picnic without getting sunburned.
 Yes, I am in plank: a position I know so well from my years of training with Joe.

 And today, in a week without enough time, I took my boy and his buddy to the outdoor wading pool, brought my 6 pound medicine ball and proceeded to do my online program while they chased each other around.
 I love being able to do the workouts anywhere, I love Joe’s gentle reminders about food logging, I love the program changes weekly so I’m always challenged.
 And I love how this training helped my pals from getting wrinkly! ~Su

 I have always been an active person.
 I enjoy anything outdoors hiking, kayaking, skiing anything that lets me be outside.

 Fit however is never a category I believed myself to be in.

 I have struggled with body image and weight since the age of 11.
 I would not think of myself as someone who belongs in a fitness newsletter.